-The head or co-head of household of an RRC Applicant working a minimum of 20 hours per week and all members of the household between the ages of 18 and 61 working a minimum of 20 hours per week or engaged in at least 30 hours of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; (4) engagement in verifiable community or volunteer work that is of a nature that would assist the Resident in obtaining employment; and (5) a verifiable employment search.
+The head or co-head of household of an RRC Applicant engaged in at least 30 hours of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; and (4) a verifiable employment search or employment counseling.

-All members of an RRC Applicant household between the ages of 18 and 61 engaging in one or a combination of the following activities for 30 hours each week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; (4) engagement in verifiable community or volunteer work that is of a nature that would assist the Resident in obtaining employment; and (5) a verifiable employment search.
+All other members of an RRC Applicant household between the ages of 18 and 61 engaging in one or a combination of the following activities for 30 hours each week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; and (4) a verifiable employment search or employment counseling.